PmLicServer licence server

 licences to PROMOTIC applications from carriers hwkey

-(.SWK file).
+) mode, the licence server service can access the HW Key, while the direct access of the PROMOTIC application is not possible.
 The licence server periodically reads all available HW Keys and provides the licence content of such keys as it was obtained during the last periodical reading.

 Setup example of the licence server not protected by its HW Key (local mode):